 Servicing the North American oil and natural gas industry, CESTC is a leading provider of technically advanced consumable chemical solutions throughout the life-cycle of the oilfield.
 This includes total solutions at the drill-bit, at the point of completion and stimulation, at the wellhead and pump-jack, and finally through to the pipeline and midstream market.
-The Corporation's two core businesses are drilling fluids and production and specialty chemicals which combined represent over 90 percent of the Corporation's current revenue stream.
-The drilling fluids business implements drilling fluid systems for North American based oil and natural gas producers.
-The production and specialty chemicals for use in both the North American oil and natural gas industry and for specific industrial applications.
-Headquartered in Calgary, Alberta, Canada, CESTC has operations in western Canada servicing the entire WCSB and has operations in twenty states in the US, where the Corporation is active in the major US basins.

-CESTC has achieved its role as a leading provider of technically advanced consumable chemical solutions in the NAM through a combination of organic growth initiatives and strategic acquisitions made since its initial public offering in March 2006.
+CESTC has achieved its role as a leading provider of technically advanced consumable chemical solutions in the NAM through a combination of organic growth initiatives, vertical integration initiatives and strategic acquisitions made since its initial public offering in March 2006.
 The Corporation has grown its business organically through increased market penetration of cost-effective engineered chemical and consumable solutions to its customers.
 Innovation is a key component to the success of CESTC, and with the support of CESTC's customer focused sales and field staff, and supported by its research and development group, new solutions are constantly being developed to meet customer needs.
 CESTC has also grown through the acquisition of several private companies in both the US and Canada.
-The Corporation has acquired companies that CESTC believes had a leadership position in their local market, were strategically located and are like minded in CESTC's approach to customer service and innovation.
+The Corporation has acquired companies that CESTC believes had a leadership position in their local market, were strategically located, and are like minded in CESTC's approach to customer service and innovation.